College of Education and Human Performance

 The Department of Educational Leadership and Counseling offers the Doctor of Education in Educational Leadership.
 Master of Science degrees are offered in Guidance and Counseling, leading to certification as a School Counselor or a Licensed Professional Counselor; and in Educational Administration, leading to certification as a Principal or Superintendent.
 The Master of Science in Instructional Technology and the Master of Education in Adult Education prepare students for employment in both the public and private sector.

-The Department of Health and Kinesiology offers the Master of Science in Kinesiology where students may pursue a kinesiology generalist degree or emphasize their graduate studies in sport management/kinesiology pedagogy or health/exercise science.
+The Department of Health and Kinesiology offers the Master of Science in Kinesiology where students may pursue a general kinesiology degree or they may pursue the degree with a formal concentration in health/exercise science, performance psychology, or sport management.
 The Bachelor of Science in Kinesiology can prepare students for kinesiology-related careers in either a school setting or the public sector.
-Student select from emphases in EC-12 physical education (teacher certification), exercise science, exercise science/performance psychology, exercise science/pre-physical therapy, sport and leisure studies or sport business.
+Students select from formal concentrations in EC-12 physical education (teacher certification), exercise science, exercise science/performance psychology, exercise science/pre-physical therapy, sport and leisure studies, or sport business.

 Each undergraduate major is assigned a professional adviser upon entering the university.
 Students meet with their adviser on a scheduled basis to plan their program and at any time there is a need to discuss questions of concern.